Antony Jay

-Sir Antony Rupert Jay, CVO, CBE (20 April 1930 – 21 August 2016) was an English writer, broadcaster, producer and director.
-With Jonathan Lynn, he co-wrote the British political comedies Yes Minister and Yes, Prime Minister (1980–88).
+Sir Antony Rupert Jay, CVO, CBE (20 April 1930 – 21 August 2016) was an English writer and broadcaster.
+With Jonathan Lynn, he co-wrote the British political-satirical comedies Yes Minister and Yes, Prime Minister (1980–88).
 He also wrote The Householder's Guide to Community Defence Against Bureaucratic Aggression (1972).

 For his career as a broadcaster and in public relations, Jay received a knighthood in the 1988 New Year Honours.
-He also wrote the 1969 BBC television documentary Royal Family and wrote a 1992 book about Elizabeth II called Elizabeth R, after which he was appointed a Commander of the Royal Victorian Order for personal services to the Royal Family in the 1993 New Years Honours list.
+He also wrote the 1969 BBC television documentary Royal Family and a 1992 book about Elizabeth II called Elizabeth R, after which he was appointed a Commander of the Royal Victorian Order for personal services to the Royal Family in the 1993 New Years Honours list.

 Early life and education

 Jay was born in Paddington, London, the son of Ernest Jay, a character actor, and Catherine (Hay) Jay.
 He was educated at St Paul's School and Magdalene College, Cambridge, graduating with first-class honours in Classics and comparative philology.